Bonus Chapters

 "Then you will need a competent partner," Gregory said.
 "Fortunate that you drew me."

 Something that might have been a smile flickered at the corners of her mouth.
 "Fortunate indeed.
 Though I should warn you—I have no idea how these games work.
-You may have drawn the only person here more hopeless than yourself."
+You may have drawn the only person here more hopeless than the servants."

 "Doubtful."
 He offered his arm, pleased when she took it despite her obvious nervousness.
 "I attended Oxford with half these guests.
 I know exactly how hopeless they are."